List of cults of personality: Iraq

+Many written songs, novels, scientific and propaganda articles were devoted to him.
+State television was broadcast with his image in the background and a mosque at the corner of the screen and it very often showed him, or his hands being kissed by children and other people.

 After the fall of his regime, made visible by the toppling of his statue on Firdous Square in Baghdad on April 9, 2003, all statues of Saddam were destroyed.
-All other aspects of his cult were dismantled, following the US invasion of Iraq.
+All other propaganda aspects of his cult were dismantled, following the US invasion of Iraq.
 After the fall of Saddam in 2003, personality cults of Moqtada Al-Sadr and Abu Mahdi al-Muhandis can be seen throughout Iraq, through posters and banners.
 Some of the posters also carry insignia of the Popular Mobilization Forces.